slip-slap/slip-slap.github.io/_posts/2018-03-16-pl-script-python-copy.md

 ---
 layout: post
-title: "Python Copy"
+title: "Python:  Copy"
-keywords: ["python", "introduction"]
+keywords: []
-description: "python"
+description:
 category: "PL"
 tags: ["python","script"]
 ---
 {% include JB/setup %}

 #### copy in Python
-In Python, Assignment statements do not copy objects, they create bindings between a target and an object. <br />
+In Python, Assignment statements do not copy objects, they create bindings between a target and an object.
 When we use **=** operator user thinks that this creates a new object; well, it doesn't.
-It only creates a new <br /> variable that shares the reference of the original object. <br />
+It only creates a new  variable that shares the reference of the original object.

 #### deep copy